 Is it possible to transfer in spring or summer quarters or just fall quarter?
 What are the deadlines?

 We have a single admission date to our program.
 The application deadline for the non-clinical program is December 1st of the year prior to admission for fall quarter (e.g. December 1, 2022 for Fall 2023 admission).

 My application for admission was previously denied but I wish to re-apply.
-I had already submitted my official transcripts, official GRE and TOEFL score report and 3 letters of recommendation.
-Do I need to submit those documents again?
+Must I submit my official transcripts, official GRE, TOEFL score report and 3 letters of recommendation again?.

 We do not keep admission materials, so if you were previously denied admission, you will need to submit all new materials and a new online application.